thatsmecraig/Vine-Archive-Viewer-and-Downloader-1/README.md

 ## Contributing

-Contributions to Vine Data Viewer are welcome!
+Contributions to Vine Archive Viewer & Downloader are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ## License